Ashley Stegelmeier

 How Will Your Research Improve Life?

 It currently estimated that one in two Canadians will be diagnosed with cancer in their lifetime.
-My research aims to expand the range of treatment options for cancer patients to increase survival rates and improve their quality of life.
+My research aimed to expand the range of treatment options for cancer patients to increase survival rates and improve their quality of life.